Uchswas/todo-task-manager-with-automated-CI-CD/final_report.md

 1. VCL only lets the person who provisioned the VM connect, and they must stay on the same Wi‑Fi/mobile network, or the firewall blocks SSH, so using VCL wasn’t an option.
 2. We didn't have sudo access on the VCL servers.
 This meant we couldn't use Ansible to install the system packages we needed.
+3. At first, our workflows didn’t run in a fixed order, which caused problems.
+Sometimes, deployment ran before tests, so buggy code got deployed, and we also ran unnecessary tests.
+For example, running integration tests even after unit tests had already failed
-3. Only one person had access to the GitHub settings, for example, adding runners, adding GitHub secrets, and variables in the appropriate environment.
+4. Only one person had access to the GitHub settings, for example, adding runners, adding GitHub secrets, and variables in the appropriate environment.
 This caused delays when we needed to change the settings, and that person wasn't available.
-4. A few of the Playwright tests were flaky, which took some time to debug.
+5. A few of the Playwright tests were flaky, which took some time to debug.
-5. At first, our workflows didn’t run in a strict order, which caused some issues.
-For example, the deployment workflow could run before the test workflows, so a buggy version might get deployed, and then we notice some tests fail.
-It also created some unnecessary test calls.
-For example, when we noticed the unit tests failed, we should not proceed to intergration test as it is totally unnecessary.

 #### Retrospective: What We Would Do Differently